SNodeC/snode.c/README.md

 ### Dependencies

-To install all dependencies on debian style systems just run
+To install all dependencies on Debian style systems just run

 ``` sh
 sudo apt update